falkhevichiosif/picoinproject/ROADMAP.md

 ## Overview

 The PICoin Project aims to give ordinary people the opportunity to gain exposure to a diversified portfolio of assets through the PICoin token, which trades freely on the decentralized Stellar DEX.

-This roadmap outlines the planned development stages of the project.
+This roadmap outlines the planned development stages of the Project.
 Dates are indicative and may change depending on technical, legal, financial, and organizational circumstances.

 ---